rrsm8d/CS441-Parser/README.md

 # CS441-Parser
 # About
 This is an assignment for a simple parser for a language that does not exist.
 Grammar that was followed for this parser is found in GrammarFall24.txt.
+The project heavily followed the tutorials from https://beautifulracket.com/ if you would like a much better resource for learning.

 # Running
 First, you will need an IDE that supports Racket.
 DrRacket is highly recommended